-As a result of the launch of generic buprenorphine/naloxone film products, branded SUBOXONE Film experienced significant market share loss in 2019, albeit at a lower rate than suggested by historical industry analogues(2).
-SUBOXONE Film market share exiting the first half of 2020 was 21% compared to first half of 2019 exit share of 27%.
-Overall formulary access for SUBOXONE Film remains above expectations at this point in the lifecycle of the treatment, although Indivior notes the loss of formulary coverage at Express Scripts (ESI) with effect from July 1, 2020.
-Looking forward, Indivior prudently assumes the pace of market share loss will intensify for SUBOXONE Film, ultimately resulting in a branded market share position in-line with industry analogues(2).
+As a result of the launch of generic buprenorphine/naloxone film products (February 19, 2019), branded SUBOXONE Film experienced significant market share loss in 2019, albeit at a lower rate than suggested by historical industry analogues(1).
+SUBOXONE Film market share exiting the YTD 2020 period was 21% compared to a 26% exit rate in the same year-ago period.
+Overall formulary access for SUBOXONE Film remains above expectations at this point in the lifecycle of the treatment, despite the loss of formulary coverage at Express Scripts (ESI) which took effect on July 1, 2020.
+The rate of share erosion has consequently been lower than expected during the first nine months of 2020 and this situation looks likely to persist over the remainder of 2020 (as reflected in the Group's reintroduced full-year guidance assumptions).
+Nevertheless, Indivior ultimately anticipates the pace of market share loss will intensify for SUBOXONE Film, resulting in a branded market share position in-line with industry analogues(2).
 However, the exact timing for reaching this level is uncertain at this point.